junxit/us-congress-code/title-15/chapter-1/sec-7a.md

 ### References in Text

-Sections 7a to 7a–2 of this title, referred to in text, was in the original “this subtitle”, meaning subtitle A (§§ 211–215) of title II of Pub.
+Sections 7a to 7a–3 of this title, referred to in text, was in the original “this subtitle”, meaning subtitle A (§§ 211–216) of title II of Pub.
 L. 108–237, June 22, 2004, 118 Stat.
-666, which enacted this section and sections 7a–1 and 7a–2 of this title, amended sections 1, 2, and 3 of this title, and enacted provisions formerly set out in a note under section 1 of this title.
+666, which enacted this section and sections 7a–1 to 7a–3 of this title, amended sections 1, 2, and 3 of this title, and enacted provisions formerly set out in a note under section 1 of this title.
 For complete classification of subtitle A to the Code, see Tables.

 ### Codification